US Diploma Delivered in Vietnam

 Probability and Statistics

-Probability and Statistics - Students enrolled in the course explore representation of statistical data, working with scatter plots, analyzing statistical data using properties and theorems, and more.
+Students enrolled in Probability and Statistics build a strong foundation in calculating probabilities and evaluating statistics.
+The Probability and Statistics curriculum is designed to cover a half year of instruction but can be completed at each student's own pace.
+Students enrolled in the course explore representation of statistical data, working with scatter plots, analyzing statistical data using properties and theorems, and more.

 Science